Emergency Department Access

 The goal of this analysis is to figure out how long people have to wait to be seen and how many decide to leave before being seen at different hospitals.

 Overcrowding and long wait times in emergency departments (EDs) are a problem in the U.S. health care system.
-Studies have consistently found that hospitals dealing with more crowding and longer wait times tend to deliver lower-quality care and outcomes (National Quality Forum, 2012, Morley et al., 2018).
-Long wait times to be seen in the ED are associated with longer lengths of stay, increased morbidity and mortality, patients leaving the ED without being seen, unhappy patients, and higher bills (Vermeulen et al., 2014, Chen et al., 2018).
+Studies have consistently found that hospitals dealing with more crowding and longer wait times tend to deliver lower-quality care and outcomes (Jones et al., 2021, Pearce et al., 2023).
+Long wait times to be seen in the ED are associated with longer lengths of stay, increased morbidity and mortality, patients leaving the ED without being seen, unhappy patients, and higher bills (Darraj et al., 2023).

 There is growing emphasis on adopting interventions that have proven effective in decreasing ED wait times and crowding.
-However, only a small number of hospitals have been successful in implementing strategies for decreasing ED wait times (Rabin et al., 2012, Tabriz et al., 2019).
+However, only a small number of hospitals have been successful in implementing strategies for decreasing ED wait times (Manning et al., 2023).

 This analysis compares how long people have to wait to be seen in the ED and how this impacts decisions to leave before being seen at different hospitals in the U.S. The data can help identify the factors that contribute to ED overcrowding and wait times and suggest effective interventions to improve ED efficiency and quality of care.